 Head injuries might not always lead to immediate symptoms, so everyone needs to monitor their health closely.
 Some of the most common symptoms of a head or brain injury include:

 - A severe, unremitting headache

 - Tinnitus, which refers to ringing in the ears

-Some of the more severe symptoms, indicative of a medical emergency, could include:
+Some of the more severe symptoms indicative of a medical emergency could include the following: